khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

 ### Useful commands
-To check the status, start, stop, and see dcache's logs use the following commands
+Finally, here are some useful commands to check dCache's status, start, stop dCache, and see dcache's logs.

 ```xml
 systemctl status dcache@*